-- Extensive capital market and insurance experience as Co-Head of Onex Partners and 7 years at Berkshire Hathaway. - · Holds numerous positions on the boards of companies representing a variety of industries. - · Holds an M.B.A. from New York University.
+- · CEO Onex Corporation. - Extensive capital market and insurance experience as former Co-Head of Onex Partners and 7 years at Berkshire Hathaway. - Holds numerous positions on the boards of companies representing a variety of industries. - · Holds an M.B.A. from New York University.

-Stuart Szabo - Non-Executive Director
+David Morin - Non-Executive Director